adamsidiali/pickr/README.md

 # Meteor Boilerplate

-An organized starter instance for an easy-to-maintain meteor project.
+An organized starter instance for an easily maintainable meteor project.